-U.S. consumers spent an estimated \$60.6 billion on their pets in 2015, according to the American Pet Products Association, or APPA, an increase of 57% from 2006.
-This figure includes approximately \$3.5 billion spent on flea and tick treatments, \$1.5 billion spent on knee-joint surgeries in dogs and \$350 million spent on pet Halloween costumes for the 20 million pets who dressed up last year.
+U.S. consumers spent an estimated \$62.75 billion on their pets in 2016, according to the American Pet Products Association, or APPA, an increase of 63% from 2006.

 The veterinary care segment has been among the fastest growing segments of the overall U.S. pet market.
-This segment accounted for an estimated \$15.7 billion spent on veterinary care in 2015, an increase of 70% from 2006.
+This segment accounted for an estimated \$15.9 billion spent on veterinary care in 2016, an increase of 71% from 2006.
 In 2011, approximately \$4.3 billion was spent on parasiticides and vaccines and approximately \$2.4 billion was spent on pet therapeutics, our target segment.
 With an estimated 77.8 million dogs and 85.8 million cats currently in the United States, this represents average annual spending on pet therapeutics of less than \$15 per pet.
-This compares to approximately \$1,700 that veterinarians estimate their clients would be willing to pay before refusing or stopping treatment for their pets, according to a 2012 DVM Newsmagazine State of the Profession Survey.
+This compares to approximately \$1,433 that veterinarians estimate their clients would be willing to pay before refusing or stopping treatment for their pets, according to a 2015 dvm360 State of the Profession Survey.